 The Arlo Essential Indoor has a privacy shield to make it visible if the camera is recording or not; you can automate the shield to turn on by a schedule, geofencing, or manually with the app.
 Otherwise, this cam shoots in 1080p and has 130-degree FOV, two-way audio, a siren, Alexa and Google Assistant support, and AI smarts if you subscribe to Arlo Smart.

-Ring's Indoor Cam is easy to install (just plug it in) and easy to use thanks to Ring's tight integration with Alexa.
-Use Live View to check on your home at any time, and record and store all of your videos for only $3 per month with Ring Protect.
+Ring's Indoor Cam is easy to install (just plug it in) and easy to use, thanks to Ring's tight integration with Alexa.
+During our review, it was helpful being able to Live View to check on our home at any time and record and store all of the videos for only $3 per month with Ring Protect.
 It's not as versatile as the Stick Up model, but it'll save you a chunk of cash if you plan to just stick it on a shelf.

 Best of the bunch?

-Pretty much all security cameras can send notifications to you whenever they detect motion.
-Most, if not all, also can sound off an alarm.
-So you have to dig deeper into the features to help decide which one is the best for you.
-It's also worth noting that a lot of these cameras have features hidden behind subscription paywalls, so if you need a specific feature, make sure you know if you'll have to pay extra for it.
+Pretty much all security cameras can send notifications whenever they detect motion.
+Most, if not all, can also sound off an alarm.
+You have to dig deeper into the features to help decide which one is the best for you.
+It's also worth noting that many of these cameras have features hidden behind subscription paywalls, so if you need a specific feature, make sure you know if you'll have to pay extra for it.

-When choosing the best indoor security camera, our first choice is the Ring Stick Up Cam.
-Why?
-Because of its versatility.
-It works wirelessly, but also comes in wired and PoE versions, and it can be mounted on a wall or flat surface.
+The Ring Stick Up Cam is our first choice when choosing the best indoor security camera because of its versatility.
+It works wirelessly and comes in wired and PoE versions, and it can be mounted on a wall or flat surface.
 You'll find cheaper cameras that keep you tethered to specific spots, but the Ring Stick Up won't limit your options.
 Of course, you can save money with the Ring Indoor Cam and get a lot of the same features, minus the versatility.

 If you're on a budget but still want a good collection of features, then the Wyze Cam Pan camera is what you are looking for.
 With motion tracking, clear video recording, sound detection, and 14-day free cloud storage, you're getting a host of features from a budget camera.
-On top of that, it works with Alexa and Google Assistant.
+Moreover, it works with Alexa and Google Assistant.
 It'll sweep its gaze across a wide room, so you don't need to buy multiple cameras.

-Before you buy any indoor cameras, also consider which of the best outdoor security cameras you want.
-You may want to buy the same brand for both inside and outside your home, so you can check alerts and recordings on one app and pay for one subscription.
-Or if you don't want to pay for a subscription at all, look for the best security cameras with local storage options instead.
+Before buying any indoor cameras, consider which of the best outdoor security cameras you want.
+You may want to buy the same brand both inside and outside your home, so you can check alerts and recordings on one app and pay for one subscription.
+Or if you want to avoid paying for a subscription at all, look for the best security cameras with local storage options instead.